MRWilliamsGit/InvestmentInsight/README.md

 * Improve the query passed to the Reddit API to ensure only stock-related posts are returned
 * Generate more posts for both popular and less popular tickers
 * Apply weights to the posts based on the subreddit where the post is found (e.g., r/wallstreetbets, r/stocks, r/superstonk, r/personalfinance, r/investing, etc.)
+* Expand support for alternative asset classes, like cryptocurrencies and commodities

 @Derrick/Maria - Anything else?